 It didn’t take them long to see all kinds of possibilities from the images I’d created.
 They drew fairies living under leaf trees and made people out of leaves.

 Then we got a little crazy and started scouring the house for flat things we could arrange and scan.
-We tried wooden mosaic puzzle shapes, glow in the dark stars, threading buttons, string, paper, shells.
+We tried wooden mosaic pieces, puzzle shapes, glow in the dark stars, threading buttons, string, paper, shells.
 We even tried putting material over our arrangements to make different backgrounds.